muObscure/SZGESv3/GESV3.md

 **_Important Notes:_**

 - Group associations should not be confused with disclosed relationships described later in this document.
 Group associations help resolve entities whereas disclosed relationships help relate them.
 - If all you have in common between two data sources are name and who they work for, a group association can help resolve the Joe Smiths that work at ABC company together.
-- Group associations are subject to generic thresholds to help reduce false positives and keep the system fast.
+- Group associations are subject to default entity thresholds to help reduce false positives and keep the system fast.
 Therefore they will not help resolve _all_ the employees of a large company across data sources.
 But they could help to resolve the smaller groups of executives, primary contacts, or owners of large companies across data sources.

-## Mapping source data
+## Mapping Source Data
+We are here to help anyone!
+[Request a free mapping review session](https://senzing.zendesk.com/hc/en-us/requests/new)  with Success Team.

+Senzing entity resolution works best when as many relevant features as possible are mapped from your source data.
+In the next section, we will look at examples of features of map people and companies.
+We've provided the corresponding samples for people and companies in [CSV](https://github.com/missulmer/SZGESv3/tree/main/sample_csvs) and [JSON](https://github.com/missulmer/SZGESv3/tree/main/json_sample) via Github.

+These files contain the likely fields you will run into when mapping organizations to the default entity format.
+In fact, you should try to map as many of these fields as possible.

+**Sample Person Features**
+- Primary name
+- Date of birth and gender
+- Passport, driver’s license, social security number, national insurance number
+- Home and mailing addresses
+- Home and cell phone numbers
+- Email and social media handles
+- Groups that they are associated with such as their employer name
+- Any key dates, statuses or amounts that can help you find meaning in the matches.
+For instance, a vendor related to an employee who has influence over purchases is more important than the same vendor related to an employee that doesn’t.

+** Sample Features for An Organization**

+The [sample_organization.csv](https://github.com/missulmer/SZGESv3/tree/main/sample_csvs) attached to this article can be used to map your data to if desired.
+There is also a corresponding sample_organization.json file if you prefer.
+The sample organization structure contains fields for ...

+- Primary name
+- Tax ID number, like employer identification number
+- Other ID numbers, like a Dunn and Bradstreet number
+- Primary and mailing addresses
+- Primary and other phone numbers
+- Website and social media handles
+- Any key dates, statuses or amounts that can help you find meaning in the matches.
+For instance, a current company you do business with who is on a watch list for bad reasons is more important than the same match to a company you did business with several years ago.

+**Recommendation**

+We recommend JSON due to its hierarchical structure which allows for multiple names, addresses, phones, etc to be presented in a single structure as one record may have only one address and another may have five.
+Where as CSV files are flat and multiple values must be presented as additional columns, so if the maximum number of addresses is five, then all rows in the csv file will include space for five addresses, whether needed for that record, or not.

 ### Creating JSON files

 Below is the basic structure of a json record the engine can consume.
 Note that most attributes are at the root level.
 However, lists must be used when there are multiple values for the same attributes.

 ### Sample JSON structure for a People
 ~~~
 // a data source code is required, must be UPPER CASE and not greater than 25 char
 "DATA_SOURCE": "CUSTOMER ",